 The project team’s collaborative, multi-disciplinary approach addressed all of the design challenges, as reflected in their final bids that provided the best value solution to NCDOT for a challenging, large-scale and high-profile project.

-Although the design was essentially completed in 2013, further progress was restricted due to litigation.
+Although the design was essentially completed in early 2013, further progress was restricted due to litigation.
 The lawsuit was resolved in August 2015 and the project broke ground seven months later.
 Despite the many challenges of such a unique and complex site, the completed Herbert C. Bonner replacement bridge will provide NCDOT, local residents and innumerable vacationers with a safe, durable crossing for the next century.